The Bible is the history book of the universe. It tells us how the universe began and how it came to be the way it is today.

 Yet, secular astronomers believe the solar system is 4.5 billion years old.
 Since comets can’t last that long, secular astronomers must assume that new comets are created to replace those that are gone.
 So they’ve invented the idea of an “Oort cloud.”
 This is supposed to be a vast reservoir of icy masses orbiting far away from the sun.
 The idea is that occasionally an icy mass falls into the inner solar system to become a “new” comet.
 It is interesting that there is currently no evidence of an Oort cloud.
 And there’s no reason to believe in one if we accept the creation account in Genesis.
 Comets are consistent with the fact that the solar system is young.

 Aside from age, there are other indications that the universe was supernaturally created as the Bible teaches.
 These evidences show God’s creativity — not a big bang.
 For example, astronomers have discovered “extrasolar” planets.
 These are planets that orbit distant stars, not our sun.
-These planets have not been directly observed.
+Some of these exoplanets have been observed directly when they transit their star, but there are some exoplanets that have not been directly observed.
 Instead, they have been detected indirectly, usually by the gravitational “tug” they produce on the star they orbit.
 But the principles being used here are all good “operational science,” the kind of testable, repeatable science that can be done in a laboratory.
 So we have every reason to believe that these are indeed real planets that God created.

 These extrasolar planets are actually a problem for big-bang evolutionary models of solar system formation.
 Secular astronomers had expected that other solar systems would resemble ours, with small planets forming very closely to their star, and large planets (like Jupiter and Saturn) forming farther away.
 But many of these extrasolar planets are just the opposite; they are large, Jupiter-sized planets orbiting very closely to their star.
 This is inconsistent with evolutionary models of solar system formation, but it’s not a problem for biblical creation.
 God can create many different varieties of solar systems, and apparently He has done just that.